 Clicking OK in this dialog will automatically launch the Set Default Programs control panel.
 It will also start Browsium Controller so you will see the Catalyst Splash Screen while the control panel is loading.

-🕎 Set Default Programs ×
+Set Default Programs - ×

-← → ✓ ↑ 🔜 → Control Panel → Program ns > Default Programs > Set Default Programs > C Search Control Panel Q
+$\leftarrow \rightarrow$ $\checkmark$ $\uparrow$ 📷 $\diamond$ Control Panel $\diamond$ Program ns > Default Programs > Set Default Programs > 🗸 🖑 Search Control Panel Q

-, , , , , , , , , , , , , , , , , , , 6

-Catalana da facilitaria anna a •
+6

-Set your delauit programs
+Set your default programs

 To set a program as the default for all file types an d protocols it can open, click the program and then click Set as default.

-D Browsium Catalyst
+Programs Browsium Catalyst

-Programs Ct Browsium, Inc.

-3D Builder
+3D Builder Browsium, Inc.

-Alarms & Clock Browsium Catalyst is a multi-browser web traffic manager for the enterprise, enable ling IT to pair all web app lications \sim
+Alarms & Clock

+Ct Browsium Catalyst Browsium Catalyst is a multi-browser web traffic manager for the enterprise, enab ling IT to pair all web app lications ^

-Ut Browsium Catalyst with the most compatible and secure browser.
+Calculator with the most compatible and secure browser.

-Calculator

 Calendar

-O Camera
+• Camera

 Contact Support

 File Explorer

-United Street St
+Firefox

-Food & Drink
+11 Food & Drink

 Get Started

-Google Chrome
+© Google Chrome

 Groove Music

-Health & Fitness
+🐼 Health & Fitness

-Insider Hub
+Sinsider Hub

-C Internet Explorer \sim
+Internet Explorer ~

-Mail

-Maps This program has 0 out of 2 defaults
+🔯 Maps This program has 0 out of 2 defaults

 Microsoft account

+C Microsoft Edge No. 11

-C Microsoft Edge → Set this program as default
+Microsoft family restrictions → Set this program as default Use the selected program to open all file types and protocols it can open by o

-Microsoft family restrictions Use the selected program to open all file types and protocols it can open by d lefault.
+Microsoft Solitaire Collection Use the selected program to open all file types and protocols it can open by c ierauit.

-Microsoft Solitaire Collection
+Money N Channes defendes for this measure

-Money \rightarrow Choose defaults for this program
+🎬 Movies & TV 🗸 🗸 🗸 → Choose defaults for this program Choose which file types and protocols the selected program opens by default

-Choose which file types and protocols the selected program opens by default Ł.
+< > Choose which hie types and protocols the selected program opens by defaul

-< >

 OK